-Martin Luther King’s birthday will soon be celebrated across the United States on January 19th (in 2010, it’ll be January 18th), and I thought a “The Best…” list on him would be timely and useful.
+Martin Luther King’s birthday will soon be celebrated across the United States, and I thought a “The Best…” list on him would be timely and useful.

 You might also be interested in The Best Resources To Remember Dr. Martin Luther King’s Death (& Life).

 I’ve only included sites that I thought would be accessible to English Language Learners.

 Unfortunately, most of these sites just provide a very “safe” picture of the man as a nonviolent Civil Rights leader — without much about his work challenging economic injustice and the Vietnam War.